 Hatfield Forest Tree Walk Takeley Essex

-On this gentle circular walk at National Trust's Hatfield Forest, see a variety of interesting trees that make the Forest a site of great historical and ecological importance, and an easy walk if you don't want to get your shoes muddy....buggy friendly along board-walks and mostly hard surfaces.
+On this gentle circular walk at Hatfield Forest, see a variety of interesting trees that make the Forest a site of great historical and ecological importance.
+It's an easy walk if you don't want to get your shoes muddy....buggy friendly along board-walks and mostly hard surfaces (April to Oct)

 An easy walk for the whole family